 Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who own more than ten percent of the Company's Common Stock, to file with the SEC initial reports of ownership and reports of changes in ownership of Common Stock and other equity securities of the Company.
 Directors, executive officers and greater than ten percent stockholders are required by SEC regulation to timely furnish the Company with copies of all Section 16(a) reports they file.
-R. David Patton, an executive officer of the Company, sold 1,500 shares of Common Stock on August 1, 2022.
-The transaction was reported on a Form 5 filed on January 26, 2023.
-Bernard P. Thiers, an executive officer of the Company, sold 5,000 shares of Common Stock on March 8, 2021 and sold 5,000 shares of Common Stock on March 23, 2021.
-The transactions were reported on a Form 5 filed on February 14, 2023.
+Based on a review of reports required to be filed with the SEC during the 2023 fiscal year by directors, officers and greater than ten percent stockholders pursuant to Section 16(a) of the Exchange Act, and a review of written certifications provided by them to the Company, we believe that our directors and executive officers timely complied with the requirements of Section 16(a) of the Exchange Act during the 2023 fiscal year.